Agent Configuration

 path |

-Yes | URL path on the proxy that Prometheus will scrape |
+Yes | Single URL segment on the proxy that Prometheus scrapes (no embedded /) |

 url |